-"Ceneral Taylor: Never.
+"General Taylor: Never.
 Never.
 That was not his way."
 (Taylor, p.
-53). \/ c.
-Testimony of Lansdale he never discussed a Castro assassination with either President Kennedy
+53). / c.
+Testimony of Lansdale nighthan

-Lansdale testified that he "was very certain" that
+Lansdale testified that he "was very certain" that he never discussed a Castro assassination with either President Kennedy

-\ The evidence showed, however, that there were occasions when the Attorney General dealt with those concered with Mongoose without consulting General Taylor.
+^{} The evidence showed, however, that there were occasions when the Attorney General dealt with those concered with Mongoose without consulting General Taylor.
 For example, as discussed in greater detail (in the section on Mongoose operations) on January 18, 1962, General Lansdale sent a copy of his program review to Robert Kennedy attached to which was a cover memorandum indicating that other "sensitive work" not in the review was to be dealt with only between the President, the Attorney General, and Lansdale.
-The nature of that work (which Lansdale testified involved political contacts in the Cuba exile community) is discussed at p. above. or Robert Kennedy:
+The nature of that work (which Lansdale testified involved political contacts in the Cuba exile community) is discussed at p. above.

+or Robert Kennedy: